 - Avoid Violent Video Games

 At school with students, we begin this process early in elementary school, with media specialists using the Common Sense Media curriculum with our students whom they see for direct instruction each week.
 At our secondary level, we are embedding the Common Sense Media curriculum into our announcements and also some of our advisory/homerooms.
 If you haven't ever looked at Common Sense Media, it's great.
 I'm always recommending this site to parents as a great place for up to date news on the latest trends, reviews of movies, apps, video games, etc., and advice on parenting in the Digital Age.
 We keep updating information to share with our students' families about cyber safety and digital citizenship on our website, including tips such as instructions about installing home internet filters and links to other resources.
 We started a District Task Force on Digital Citizenship this past summer.
-We've also refreshed a poster campaign, with some examples pictured below:
+We've also refreshed a poster campaign, with some elementary and secondary examples pictured below:

 Our hope is that by repeatedly reminding and educating both students and parents through multiple mediums and means, our students will be safe and responsible digital citizens.